Cold Protection for Manatee Health

 The speed at which manatees are rebounding is encouraging.
-It shows that some environmental protection measures are working and saving manatees.
+It shows that some environmental protection measures are working and saving them.
 Unfortunately, these animals face other health challenges that could threaten their recovery.

 Manatees & cold shock

 Manatees are considered somewhat migratory.
 In the summer, they travel freely around Florida’s rivers and coastal waters, sometimes venturing so far as coastlines of nearby states.
-But in the winter, they come to Florida for warm water refuge areas, looking for waters with temperatures 70 degrees or more.
+In the winter, they come to Florida for warm water refuge areas, looking for waters with temperatures 70 degrees or more.
 Unfortunately, these areas are less to find for reasons ranging from agriculture to urban sprawl.
-Manatees are having a harder time finding warm water refuge areas, leading to a condition called cold shock.
+They are having a harder time finding warm water refuge areas, leading to a condition called cold shock.
 20% of Florida manatee deaths are from cold shock.
-Even if rescued, these animals can be immune suppressed and at the risk of infection.
+Even if rescued, these animals can be immunosuppressed and at the risk of infection.